- All metrics categories

 ARR Growth Rate

 ARR Growth Rate is the change in annual recurring revenue over a given period, typically represented in a percentage.
-Steadily increasing ARR growth rate year over year is usually indicative of improved capital efficiency and product-market fit.
+Steadily increasing ARR growth rate year over year is usually indicative of product-market fit.

 Account Balance